 Wetland Habitat

 Due to the low precipitation in the ecoregion vegetation rarely exceeds 10 inches in height.
 Natural wetlands are somewhat limited in the ecoregion, though playa wetlands are abundant in areas of the southwest and are scattered northward.
-Five large reservoirs and several smaller artificial lakes provide additional habitat for waterbirds.
+Along the floodplains of the North Platte River are western alkaline wetlands, like those found at Kiowa Wildlife Management Area (WMA).
+These wetlands frequently dry up from evaporation in this semi-arid region, leaving behind a white crust of alkaline salts on the soil surface.
+This ecoregion also has five large reservoirs, like Lake McConaughy, and several smaller artificial lakes that provide additional habitat for waterbirds.
 The ecoregion contains numerous small streams, many of which are ephemeral (may or may not be wet year-round).
 The region’s wetlands support many species of waterfowl including Canada Goose, Mallard, and Northern Pintail, and shorebirds such as Western Sandpiper and Greater Yellowlegs.

 Open canopies of tall cottonwoods and shorter peachleaf willows dominate riparian woodlands in many stream valleys of the ecoregion.
 In the sub-canopies green ash, box-elder, russian-olive and junipers can be found.
 Riparian woodlands and shrub lands have become more prevalent along the North Platte River over the last half century because of dams reducing scouring flows.